yjainexcollo/AI-Persona/backend/README.md

 ## 📚 API Documentation

-- API docs are maintained in `docs/swagger.yaml`.
+- API docs are maintained in `docs/swagger.yaml` (OpenAPI 3.0.3).
-- You can view or edit the OpenAPI spec for up-to-date API documentation.
+- View interactive docs at `/docs` when the backend is running.
+- Both REST and GraphQL APIs are documented.

 ---

-## 📦 Authentication & Configuration Modules
+## 🔐 Authentication, RBAC & Security

-- `src/auth/`: Contains all authentication logic, including local, OAuth, and SSO strategies, token management, and related helpers.
-- `src/config/`: Centralizes configuration loading (environment variables, passport strategies, third-party integrations, etc.) for maintainability and security.
+- **Authentication:** Local (email/password), OAuth (Google, Microsoft), and SSO-ready via Passport.js.
+- **RBAC:** Role-based access control (admin, member, guest, etc.) enforced via middleware and services.
+- **Workspace Context:** All requests are scoped to a workspace for strict tenant isolation.
+- **Security:**
+  - Uses helmet, CORS, and rate limiting.
+  - All sensitive data is loaded from environment variables.
+  - Centralized error handling and logging.

 ---